YGZWQZD/LAMDA-SSL/docs/README.md

 ## Data Transformation

 Before using data to learn models and using models to predict labels of new data, it is usually necessary to preprocess or augment data, especially in the field of semi-supervised learning.
-To meet the needs of adding noise, the data transformation module of Semi-sklearn provides various data preprocessing and data augmentation methods for different types of data, such as normalization, standardization, MinMaxScale for structured data, Rotation, cropping, flipping for visual data, word segmentation, word embedding, length adjustment for text data, node feature standardization, k-nearest neighbor graph construction, graph diffusion for graph data, etc. All data transformation methods inherit TransformerMixin class from sklearn.
+To meet the needs of adding noise, the data transformation module of LAMDA-SSL provides various data preprocessing and data augmentation methods for different types of data, such as normalization, standardization, MinMaxScale for structured data, Rotation, cropping, flipping for visual data, word segmentation, word embedding, length adjustment for text data, node feature standardization, k-nearest neighbor graph construction, graph diffusion for graph data, etc. All data transformation methods inherit TransformerMixin class from sklearn.
 Transformation method can be called using the interface of either sklearn or pytorch.
 For multi transformations in turn, both Pipeline mechanism in sklearn and Compose   mechanism in pytorch can be used.

 ## Algorithm Usage

-At present, Semi-sklearn contains 30 semi-supervised learning algorithms.
+At present, LAMDA-SSL contains 30 semi-supervised learning algorithms.
 There are 13 algorithms based on classical machine learning models, including generative method: SSGMM; semi-supervised support vector machine methods: TSVM, LapSVM; graph-based methods: Label Propagation, Label Spreading;  wrappers methods: Self-Training, Co-Training, Tri-Training; ensemble methods: Assemble, SemiBoost; semi-supervised regression method: CoReg; semi-supervised clustering method: Constrained K Means, Constrained Seed K Means.
 There are 17 algorithms based on deep neural network models, including Consistency regularization methods: Ladder Network, Pi Model, Temporal Ensembling, Mean Teacher, VAT, UDA; pseudo-label-based methods: Pseudo Label, S4L; hybird methods: ICT , MixMatch, ReMixMatch, FixMatch, FlexMatch; deep generative methods: ImprovedGAN, SSVAE; deep graph based methods: SDNE, GCN.

 <div align=center>
 <img width="1000px"  src="./Imgs/ClassicalSSL.png" >